-Senate GOP rejects Trump’s assertion about transfer of power — with no direct criticism of the president
+GOP senators reject Trump’s assertion about transfer of power — with no direct criticism of the president

 Sen. Elizabeth Warren (D-Mass.) offered a harsher assessment.

 “Usually dictators don’t announce in advance what their plans are.
-He wants to be named a president for life, king to the contrary.
+He wants to be named a president for life, king to the country.
 That’s not how our democracy works.
 It is up to Democrats and Republicans, and independents, it is up to all Americans to make clear that we are a democracy,” she said.

 In interviews, along with statements and social media posts, more than two dozen Senate Republicans pledged support for a peaceful transition should Biden win, yet Romney was the only one who, again without naming Trump, took on his statements.